 In addition to enrollment fees, the College may charge an instructional materials fee to students for instructional and other materials necessary for some courses.
 Check with the Admissions and Records Office for the most current fee information.
-These fees may not be waived with the Board of Governor's Fee Waiver (BOG) and are not optional.
+These fees may not be waived with the California College Promise Grant (CCPG) and are not optional.